 hen a name starts popping up here there and everywhere I am grateful; the coincidences feel like the fates are speaking to me again and it would be sad if I ignored them.
 Recently that name has been Robert Rauschenberg, a seminal figure in modern art whom I confess I had not heard of up until a few months ago.

 For a few weeks I had not left Brighton, working on a job in my cabin and fetching and bringing kids.
 I needed a bit of time and refreshment.
 Tate Modern, I set myself on.
 So I was walking towards it on the Millennium Bridge in the fog and saw the big sign atop the iconic museum: “See Rauschenberg”.
 Of course.
 Turns out it’s the biggest retrospective of his work since his death in 2008.
-It’s moving to New York in May — London got it first.
+They’re moving it to New York in May — London got it first.

 A visit to the unisex museum toilet and I was in.
-First room, “Experimentation” I think it’s called.
+First room: “Experimentation” I think it’s called.
 The refrain in my mind: “Alas, it speaks to me not.”
 There’s a somewhat interesting big blue painting of two figures superimposed.
 All in all, tat and rubbish.

 Third Room.
 Another collage — combines, he called them — and I love this one with a necktie, Rhymes.
 It’s 1956 and it’s great.

 The stuffed goat in Monogram.
 Well, I don’t like it, I just don’t like this use of animals, like Damien Hirst’s.
 It’s unacceptable.
 Flippant.
 Unserious.
 Disgusting.
 Inconsiderate.
 Exploitative.
 Disreputable.
 He has splashed paint on the goat’s face.
 He trafficks in indignity; why oh why not a stuffed man?
 Or a child?
-(An unborn one doesn’t count because that now is probably respectable.)
 This I might grudgingly respect.
 It’s like the transgressive bravery of mocking Mormons and Christians but fearing to even publish cartoons of Mohammad because Muslims will actually react.
 I do wish upon the artist a similar fate after death when I see such works.
 He could not have asked the goat for its permission so he should not have assumed it was granted.
 With this, it seems to me, the artists, who are supposed to be our betters, are no better — and indeed worse because their task is to set the example — than commercialists who profit from the organized suffering.
 Sculpt a sculpture if you want to venerate that lovely round tuggy behind, you unskilled poseur.
 And the random tire around it.
 Happen to have one lying around, did you?
 Ah well, it’s only a goat, there are millions more.